Azure-Samples/functions-linux-custom-image/README.md

 # Azure Functions on Linux custom image tutorial sample project

-The code in the this repository supports the Azure Functions custom image tutorial for Linux: [Create a function on Linux using a custom image](https://docs.microsoft.com/azure/azure-functions/functions-create-function-linux-custom-image).
+The code in this repository supports the [Azure Functions custom image tutorial for Linux](https://docs.microsoft.com/azure/azure-functions/functions-create-function-linux-custom-image).

 There are three HTTP triggered functions, one each for C#, F#, and JavaScript.
 These functions are generated from the same HTTP triggered function templates available in the Azure portal.